initram2002/Machine-learning-and-pattern-recognition/Laboratories/1_Python_and_Python_Libraries/Part I (Python)/Exercise 5/README.md

 # Exercise 5

 A room is composed of $N \times N$ tiles.
 A file contains the value of $N$, followed by the coordinates of lightspots (one per line) that illuminate the room.
-Each lightspot illuminates the tile it’s placed on with intesity $1$, the eight adjacent tiles with intesity $1/2$, and the $16$ surrounding tiles with intesity $1/5$, as:
+Each lightspot illuminates the tile it’s placed on with intensity $1$, the eight adjacent tiles with intensity $1/2$, and the $16$ surrounding tiles with intensity $1/5$, as:

 $0.2\ \ \ 0.2\ \ \ 0.2\ \ \ 0.2\ \ \ 0.2\\
 0.2\ \ \ 0.5\ \ \ 0.5\ \ \ 0.5\ \ \ 0.2\\